nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 **Preconditions**: TalentSG has been launched, and the recruiter is logged into the application.

 **Main Success Scenario**:
-1. Recruiter requests to get help regarding the acceptable commands in TalentSG.
-2. Recruiter inputs the help command.
+1. Recruiter inputs the help command.
-3. TalentSG confirms that the command is valid and displays the help pop-up.
+2. TalentSG confirms that the command is valid and displays the help pop-up.
-4. TalentSG responds with a success message indicating that help pop-up was displayed successfully.
+3. TalentSG responds with a success message indicating that help pop-up was displayed successfully.

 #### Use Case 10 - Exit TalentSG